 India’s FMCG sector has expanded strongly, driven by consumer-led demand and rising product prices, particularly for essentials.
-The market stood at US$ 167 billion in 2023 and is projected to reach US$ 615 billion by 2027.
+The market stood at US$ 289.12 billion in 2025 and is projected to reach US$ 642.87 billion by 2030.
 GST rationalisation is expected to make daily essentials and FMCG products more affordable, boosting consumption while supporting the growth of e-commerce and quick-commerce channels.
-India’s internet users will surpass 900 million by 2025, with rural India accounting for 55% of users, and Indians collectively spent 1.1 lakh crore hours on smartphones in 2024, averaging five hours daily per person.
+India has 1,002.85 million internet subscribers as of April-June 2025, with rural penetration accounting for 46 per 100 people, and Indians collectively spent 1.1 lakh crore hours on smartphones in 2024, averaging five hours daily per person.
 These shifts are reshaping how consumers discover, purchase, and interact with FMCG brands.

 Exports and domestic consumption are increasingly supported by new business models.
 India’s direct selling industry achieved sales of Rs.
 22,142 crore (US$ 2.58 billion) in FY24, reflecting 4.4% YoY growth and a 7.15% CAGR over five years.
 Active direct sellers rose to 88 lakh, with women’s participation climbing to 44%.
 Meanwhile, India’s D2C market, valued at US$ 80 billion in 2024, is expected to exceed US$ 100 billion in 2025.
 Competition in this space is intensifying, FMCG product launches rose 1.8 times by May 2025, though only 4% crossed 1% market penetration.
-Leading companies have expanded portfolios through acquisitions: HUL acquired Minimalist, Marico added Beardo, Plix, Just Herbs, and True Elements, ITC took over Yoga Bar, and Emami gained full ownership of The Man Company.
+Leading companies have expanded portfolios through acquisitions: Marico entered a strategic deal with PVR INOX to acquire its 4700BC premium snacks brand for Rs.
+226.8 crore (US$ 25.77 million), expanding its FMCG portfolio and strengthening presence in packaged snacking.

 Quick commerce has emerged as a game-changer, transforming the grocery segment.
+The quick commerce market in India currently exhibits a penetration rate of only 7% of the potential market, with a total addressable market of US$ 45 billion, surpassing that of food delivery, indicating that a significant opportunity remains untapped.
 It now accounts for 70-75% of e-grocery orders, up from 35% in 2022, with growth at a 70-80% CAGR, making India the world’s first scaled quick-commerce market across 80 cities.
 FMCG companies reported a 50-100% jump in sales via this channel in FY25, supported by wider assortments, rising incomes, and consumer demand for convenience.

 Performance momentum has been strong into FY26.
 In Q1 FY26, Dabur projected single-digit revenue growth, Nykaa’s beauty vertical saw mid-20% GMV growth, Trent expanded 20%, and Kalyan Jewellers rose 31%, aided by urban recovery and easing inflation.
 According to NielsenIQ, India’s FMCG market grew 13.9% in value and 6% in volume in Q1 FY26, with rural growth outpacing urban areas for the sixth straight quarter.
 Rural consumption has expanded sharply, with average basket sizes rising nearly 60% from 5.8 items in 2022 to 9.3 in 2024, signalling increased demand and evolving consumer preferences in semi-urban and rural India.

 Advertising remains a key lever.
-FMCG companies were the largest spenders in India’s ad market, accounting for nearly one-third of expenditure with Rs.
-31,000 crore (US$ 3.75 billion) in 2023.
+India’s FMCG sector remained the largest advertiser in 2024, contributing around 34% of total ad expenditure, with spends estimated at Rs.
+31,428 crore (US$ 3.57 billion), maintaining its dominant share in the advertising market.
 On digital platforms, FMCG brands contributed 42% of total spends, with digital advertising growing to Rs.
 86,184 crore (US$ 9.92 billion) in 2023.

-The sector’s growth is further anchored by the food processing industry, which reached Rs.
-26,68,953 crore (US$ 307.2 billion) in 2022 and is projected to hit US$ 470 billion by 2028 at a 9.5% CAGR.
-From April 2000 to March 2025, food processing attracted Rs.
-86,824 crore (US$ 13.13 billion) in FDI, supported by Ministry of Food Processing Industries (MoFPI) schemes.
-The Production Linked Incentive Scheme for Food Processing (PLISFPI), with a budget of Rs.
+The sector’s growth is further anchored by the food processing industry, which accounts for 32% of the country’s total food market, one of the largest industries in India and is ranked fifth in terms of production, consumption, export and expected growth.
+India food processing market size reached US$ 354.5 billion in FY24 and is projected to hit US$ 535 billion FY26.
+From April 2000 to December 2025, India’s food processing industry has received cumulative FDI inflows of approximately Rs.
+1,10,459.97 crore (US$ 15.86 billion), reflecting steady growth in foreign investment in the sector.
+India’s PLI schemes, with Rs.
+1.91 lakh crore (US$ 21.70 billion) total outlay have driven over Rs.
+2.16 lakh crore (US$ 24.55 billion) investments and significant production growth, strengthening manufacturing, including food processing and FMCG supply chains.
+In Union Budget 2026, the government continued strengthening PLI schemes, proposing Rs.
+40,000 crore (US$ 4.55 billion) allocation for electronics and considering expansion into emerging sectors like AI and advanced manufacturing.
+Also, the Production Linked Incentive Scheme for Food Processing (PLISFPI), with a budget of Rs.
 10,900 crore (US$ 1.3 billion), has approved 278 units, creating 3.4 lakh jobs, adding 35 lakh MT of capacity, and attracting Rs.
 9,032 crore (US$ 1.04 billion) in investments.
 Sales generated under the scheme reached Rs.
 3,80,000 crore (US$ 43.95 billion) till March 2025, with incentives of Rs.
 1,727 crore disbursed.
 The scheme has also boosted farmer incomes through higher raw material procurement and strengthened India’s global brand presence by reimbursing up to 50% of overseas marketing and branding costs.

 In September 2025, Amazon expanded its quick commerce service, Amazon Now, to Mumbai, offering groceries, essentials, and over 40,000 FMCG items with rapid delivery.